upstream-se/guidebook-draft/docs/foundations/discipline/software-system.md

 Because it persists across discontinuities—projects, iterations, personnel changes, provider transitions, organizational restructurings—it accumulates both structural and intentional history.
 This persistence makes durable epistemic governance necessary.

+Durable commitments presuppose identifiable stewardship and authority over their preservation and revision.
+Without such stewardship, intent collapses into aspiration and governance dissolves into drift.

+The institutional dimension of this requirement is examined in **[Stewardship and Authority](./stewardship-and-authority.md)**.

 Without explicit governance of commitments, a long-lived system risks gradual divergence between its declared purpose and its realized structure.

 Upstream Software Engineering therefore treats the software system not as a transient artifact, but as an enduring entity whose coherence must be preserved across time.